Trismegiste/ZeroKelvin/README.md

 and using reflection to recursively introspect parent classes of an object is a pain in the ass.

 So I came up with this lib.
+Later, I put a repository service to store those dumps into MongoDb.

 ## Why